Frequently Asked Questions

 Yes.
 The evaluation/scoring criteria and matrix are provided in the tender document.

 CAA requires bidders to submit statutory documents alongside bid submission, (documents include firm’s certificates of registration/ incorporation, tax compliance, power of attorney and joint venture agreements – if applicable).
 All documents required to accompany the bids, shall be explicitly stipulated in the Instructions/information to Bidders (ITBs) in the tender documents.
 Failure to attach, include or disclose the relevant information may lead your bid not being evaluated.

 All proposals and supporting documents are to be submitted in English.
 There are instances where supporting documents and other literature may be in another language in which case such documents must be accompanied by translations to English, certified by a Commissioner of Oaths.
 For purposes of evaluation of the bid, the translation in English shall prevail.

 All queries and complaints should in the first instance be directed to .
 If you are still not satisfied, you may escalate your issue to where it will be looked into independently.
 CAA allows a day standstill period prior to award of a contract for any bidder to seek any clarification.

 Yes.
 Unsuccessful bidders are allowed 10 calendar days to ask questions and/or raise objections – any complaint that is upheld may lead to withdrawal of the bid award notification.

-CAA reserves the right to carry out background and reference/ track record checks on any supplier who has submitted a proposal.
+UCAA reserves the right to carry out background and reference/ track record checks on any supplier who has submitted a proposal.
 This is normally done during the evaluation process, but can also be done after contract award.
-If a supplier, after receiving a contract award, is found to have deliberately misled CAA or presented incorrect information may have its contract annulled.
+If a supplier, after receiving a contract award, is found to have deliberately misled UCAA or presented incorrect information may have its contract annulled.